HeretoServeApps/here-to-serve-community-platform/README.md

 #### Migrations

-If you added new models or database tables to the project, or modified any model, run the following commands to add the changes to the project.
+If you just started or cloned the project, have added new models or database tables to the project, or modified any model, run the following commands to add the changes to the project.
 Make sure you are in the same directory as manage.py: